ndimoforaretas/YouTube-Hooks/README.md

-# THE YOUTUBE BROWSER APP
+# YOUTUBE BROWSER APP - With Hooks

 # OBJECTIVES
 This App deals with:

-- Handling User events
+- Handling User events using React Hooks
 - Fetches Data from an external API (The YouTube Public free API)
 - How to show a list of records
 - How to play fetched videos